 I grew up in Israel for five years and have done a lot of traveling in Europe and the Middle East, so sumac brings up childhood memories from when I lived in the West Bank.
 (It's often used in Mediterranean, Israeli, and Moroccan food.)
 I dust it on top of everything—feta cheese with olive oil, baba ganoush, hummus.
 I put it on roasted chicken and fish.
 It has a lemony flavor to it, and I love the color.
 It's essentially a dried flower, and just like with any spice, the fresher you can get the better.

-Recently of Proof on Main in the 21c Museum Hotel in Louisville, KY, chef Levon Wallace will soon be heading up Cochon Butcher in Nashville, Tennessee.
+Recently of Proof on Main in the 21c Museum Hotel in Louisville, Kentucky, Chef Levon Wallace will soon be heading up Cochon Butcher in Nashville, Tennessee.

 In my house we are popcorn freaks—we're always eating popcorn and putting whatever we can on it.
 I love the tart, almost sour element that you get from sumac.
 So I toss it all over popcorn with salt, and it makes it almost like you're eating salt-and-vinegar popcorn, but with more complexity to it.

-Chef Annie Pettry grew up gardening, foraging, and fishing in her home town of Asheville, North Carolina, and made some serious cooking stops before landing at Decca Restaurant in Louisville.
-A 2014 Starchefs Rising Star, her menu relies on the diverse products of Kentucky agriculture.
+Chef Annie Pettry grew up gardening, foraging, and fishing in her hometown of Asheville, North Carolina, and made some serious cooking stops before landing at Decca Restaurant in Louisville.
+A 2014 StarChefs Rising Star, Pettry has created a menu that relies on the diverse products of Kentucky agriculture.

 For the garbanzo beans, cover chickpeas with a ton of water and overcook them, to where the skins look like they're popping off, the beans are breaking in half, and they're almost mushy.
-Add salt to the water so that it absorbs as the beans sit, then strain and fry the beans in oil at 350 °F. They almost hollow out and their skins turn crunchy.
-Then toss them with spices salt, sumac, and a chiffonade of mint.
+Add salt to the water so that it absorbs as the beans sit, then strain and fry the beans in oil at 350°F (180°C).
+They almost hollow out, and their skins turn crunchy.
+Then toss them with salt, sumac, and a chiffonade of mint.

 Like Citrus, But Without That Pesky Liquid